-- This notice to convene the Annual General Meeting, including Annex 1 and 2 - .• The amended Articles of Association - Forms to be used for voting by proxy or by postal vote - · Information on the total number of shares and votes at the date of the notice to convene the Annual General Meeting - The 2018/19 Annual Report - Information on handling of personal information in connection with the Annual General Meeting
+- This notice to convene the Annual General Meeting, including Annex 1 and Annex 2 - Forms to be used for voting by proxy or by postal vote - Information on the total number of shares and votes at the date of the notice to convene the Annual General Meeting - The 2020/21 Annual Report - The 2020/21 Remuneration Report - Information on handling of personal information in connection with the Annual General Meeting.

-The Annual General Meeting will be held in Danish and broadcast directly by webcast on the Company's website, www.chr-hansen.com.
-The CEO and the Chair of the Board of Directors will conduct their presentations in English.
-Simultaneous interpretation from English to Danish and Danish to English will be available at the meeting.
+The Annual General Meeting will be held in English and broadcast directly by webcast on the Company's website, www.chr-hansen.com.
+Simultaneous interpretation from English to Danish will be available at the meeting.

-Refreshments will be served after the meeting.
+Coffe and tea will be served after the meeting